 BELFAST — A mother and stepfather accused of murder in relation to the February 2018 death of the woman’s 10-year-old daughter, are going to be tried separately, according to a June 6 order from Justice Robert Murray.

 Sharon Carrillo, 34, and Julio Carrillo, 52, were arrested the day after Sharon’s 10-year-old daughter Marissa Kennedy was found deceased by first responders in the Stockton Springs condo the family then shared.
-Both were charged with knowing and intentional murder of Marissa after both admitted participating in daily beatings that allegedly went on for months prior to her death.
+Both were charged with depraved indifference of Marissa after both admitted participating in daily beatings that allegedly went on for months prior to her death.